spxbhuhb/zakadabar-stack/core/doc/Roadmap.md

     * use Lucene
 * sidebar
     * sections
-    * add `item` helper with a ZkTarget parameter to build `a` tag - DONE

 * popup to the user when the server is unavailable
     * short gap: retry
     * long gap: refresh the page and/or ask the user what to do
 * optimize for SEO (https://developers.google.com/search/docs/advanced/guidelines/get-started)

-### Lib

-* markdown:
-    * handle internal links internally, without page reload - DONE
-    * table of contents on the left
-        * fix position feedback - ACCEPTABLE
-        * add scrolling - DONE
-* integration with Lucene

 ### Documentation